bast/runtest/doc/creating/example.rst

   sys.exit(ierr)

 After we use the command line interface to generate options, we really run the test.
-Note how we pass the configure option to the run function: Also note how we pass the filter list as a dictionary.
+Note how we pass the configure function to the run function.
+Also note how we pass the filter list as a dictionary.
 If we omit to pass it, then the calculations will be run but not verified.
 This is useful for multi-step jobs.
 From the dictionary, the library knows that it should execute the filter list